hockeybuggy/hockeybuggy.com/content/blog/2020-01-18-main_eWfkIWSe.md

 build = "src/build.rs"
 ```

-and creating a `src/build.rs` file that looks like this:
+Creating a `src/build.rs` file that looks like this:

 ```rust